 Add the crushed pecans and stir until the fudge is very thick and loses its glossy sheen.

-Use the parchment paper to remove the fudge and cut into pieces about 1-in square.
+Use the parchment paper for easy removal of fudge from the pan.
+A sharp knife can be used to cut the fudge into pieces about 1 inch square.

 Butter-Pecan Fudge Leftovers